-- Participation in restorative circles - Counseling - Warning (reprimand, teacher written warning, etc.) - Loss of privileges (use of the mobile phone) - Parental conference (the school reserves the right to inform the family of any infraction) - Assignments or extra duties may be given to the offending student by the Committee - Suspension - Losing entitlement to apply for and get a FIS scholarship and losing the right to get a recommendation letter from FIS. - Expulsion
+- Participation in restorative circles - Counselling - Warning (reprimand, teacher written warning, etc.) - Loss of privileges (use of the mobile phone) - Parental conference (the school reserves the right to inform the family of any infraction) - Assignments or extra duties may be given to the offending student by the Committee - Suspension - Expulsion

 Each time a student violates the rules, she/he will be subjected to corrective measures.
-The school may not accept the student for the next academic year based on past records of misbehavior by the student (non-re enrollment decision).
+The school may not accept the student for the next academic year based on past records of misbehaviour by the student (non-re enrollment decision).